 The bin grid can be one-, two- or three-dimensional, i.e. the simulation domain can be subdivided into equally sized bins along one, two or all three of its axes.
 The spatial bins are always aligned parallel to the simulation cell edges.

 When mapping the particle values to a three-dimensional grid using this modifier, you can subsequently employ the Create isosurface modifier to render iso-level surfaces for the computed grid field.

-The particle property the reduction operation should be applied to.
+The source particle property the reduction operation should be applied to.

 Restricts the calculation to the subset of particles that are currently selected.

-This modifier has been contributed by Lars Pastewka.
+The code for this modifier has been contributed to OVITO by Lars Pastewka.